Home

 I strongly recommend following his instructions to the "T" if you are concerned about preserving silver as best as possible.
 What I present here is a "working man's" version.

 Other than that, the easiest way to keep chainmaille jewelry fresh is to wear it daily and clean it with blue dishwashing liquid, phosphorus-free (Dawn) the best.
-It will tarnish if unused for a time, going from a slight yellow tint to a more pronounced brown as the sulfides take root.
-Silver cloths work great if the tarnish is not too pronounced though this is entirely impractical for some items.
+Dry completely using a microfiber or cotton cloth.
 Store it in anti-tarnish silver fabric when not in use.
+Silver cloths work great though this is entirely impractical for some items.

-A quick dip in ammonia can remove some tarnish on silver.
+A quick dip in unscented ammonia can clean some tarnish and filth.
 It is quite effective at removing the greenish hues often left in salt containers or other oxidized surfaces (brass and bronze can be cleaned by this method).
-However, this should only be used for very fine tarnish as the chemicals formed from silver oxide's or silver sulfide's reaction can produce an unstable explosive.
+However, this is only appropriate for very fine tarnish as the chemical reaction can sometimes produce nasty by-products.

 Brushed finishes can be maintained with a fine brass wire brush.

-It is best to avoid harsh chemicals, jewelry dips, salt and chlorine, and situations where damage may occur from banging into objects or worse, get entangled in machinery.
-With pure silver, it is not advisable to wear it where it may contact other jewelry or metal because it will get scratched.
+It is best to avoid harsh chemicals, jewelry dips, salt, and chlorine.
+With pure silver, it is not advisable to wear it in contact with other jewelry or metal.
 If you are intent on stacking, put the silver one at the end and buffer it with a rubber or plastic piece.
-Do not use mechanized equipment to polish maille as the links can be caught, torn open, and damaged (or worse, send a flying link into someone else and injuring them).
+Do not use mechanized equipment to polish chainmaille as the links can be caught, torn open, and damaged (or worse, injure someone with a flying link).

 So, in order of preferred cleaning: